In-person early voting for the November 2, 2021 municipal elections begins Thursday, October 14 and ends Saturday, October 30.

 The State Board of Elections is encouraging prospective candidates for the Office of Sheriff to complete mandatory forms verifying that they have no prior felony convictions or felony expungements.

 To audit the October 5 elections, the State Board of Elections will randomly select precincts, early voting sites and absentee-by-mail ballots to be counted by hand in each county.

 With 2021 municipal elections in full swing and 2022 in clear sight, the State Board of Elections is reminding voter registration drive organizers and volunteers of best practices for conducting voter registration drives.

 National Voter Registration Day is Tuesday, September 28, a perfect time for eligible individuals to register to vote and for current voters to make sure their information is up to date.

 A number of voter advocacy and political organizations have begun to send mass mailings to voters and prospective voters across North Carolina as the 2021 municipal election season approaches.

 The N.C.
 Supreme Court on Friday ordered in the Community Success Initiative v.
 Moore case that, until further order of the court, the voting eligibility rules for people serving a felony sentence should return to the rules in place for the November 2020 elections.

 Eligible individuals may register to vote for the October 5 municipal elections until the deadline at 5 p.m.
 Friday, September 10.

-The State Board of Elections will hold a remote meeting beginning at 1 p.m.
-Thursday, October 15, 2020.
-Meeting materials will be posted on a rolling basis on the State Board’s meeting website.
+The State Board of Elections will hold a remote beginning at 1 p.m. on Friday, September 10, 2021.